Rineloricaria henselii

-Rineloricaria henselii is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Cubatão River in southern Santa Catarina in Brazil.
-The species reaches 7.5 cm (3 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria henselii is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is known only from the holotype which was collected in the Cubatão River at Águas Mornas in southern Santa Catarina, Brazil.
+This species reaches a standard length of 7 cm and is believed to be a facultative air-breather.